Northern Battlegrounds Could Hold Key to Trump-Biden Outcome

-President Donald Trump carried the prized battleground of Florida, then he and Democrat Joe Biden shifted their focus early Wednesday to three Northern industrial states — Wisconsin, Michigan and Pennsylvania — that could prove crucial in determining who wins the White House.
+The fate of the United States presidency hung in the balance Wednesday morning, as President Donald Trump and Democratic challenger Joe Biden battled for three familiar battleground states — Wisconsin, Michigan and Pennsylvania — that could prove crucial in determining who wins the White House.

+A late burst of votes in Wisconsin from Milwaukee gave Biden a small lead, but it was too early to call the race.
+Hundreds of thousands of votes were also outstanding in Michigan and Pennsylvania.

+The two candidates, who have proposed dramatically different visions for the nation, split territory across the U.S. after polls closed Tuesday night.
+With neither candidate securing the 270 Electoral College votes needed to win the White House, Biden urged patience and vowed that every vote would be counted.

-However, the intense jockeying for the states was overshadowed by Trump’s extraordinary early-morning declaration from the White House calling for outstanding ballots not to be counted.
+But Trump, in an extraordinary move from the White House, called for outstanding ballots not to be counted.

 By early Wednesday, neither candidate had the 270 Electoral College votes needed to win.
 Trump made premature claims of victories in several key states and said he would take the election to the Supreme Court to stop the counting.
 It was unclear exactly what legal action he might try to pursue.